thoklei/planar_separators/instances/README.md

 pyramid with a base size of 100.
 But this has to be done in an iterative fashion, as is done here.
 The recursive algorithm described in the paper "skips" the graph of this size.
 See code for details.

-## Random Graphs
+## Large Graphs
-The largest random instances contain 512,000 nodes, resulting in files that exceed the size limit recommended by GitHub.
+The largest random/delaunay instances contain 100k+ nodes, resulting in files that exceed the size limit recommended by GitHub.
 Therefore, these instances are not included here but should be generated locally instead.